 Our members frequently tell us that our staff go above and beyond to care for them and we witness this every day.
 This is the most important attribute that we have for staff.
 They are all professional and do their best, but it’s the little things that they do for our members that make the difference.

-Between Aurora Recovery Centre (ARC) and ARC Counselling, we currently have more than 80 staff who spent about 10 hours a day with our members.
+Between Aurora Recovery Centre (ARC) and ARC Counselling, we currently have more than 80 staff who spend about 10 hours a day with our members.
 We strive to have the best care, programs and outcomes, and it takes the best people to do so.
 We are grateful for each member and staff.